yehia67/documentation/getting-started/0.1/tutorials/run-your-own-iri-node.md

 # Run your own IRI node

-**IRI nodes are the core of an IOTA network.
-Clients must send their transactions to IRI nodes to have them validated and recorded in the ledger.**
+**Nodes are the core of an IOTA network.
+Clients must send their transactions to nodes to have them validated and recorded in the ledger.**

-Without IRI nodes, IOTA networks wouldn't exist.
+Without nodes, IOTA networks wouldn't exist.
 No one would be able to send transactions because there would be no way of recording who sent what to whom.

 By running your own IRI node, you have the following benefits:
-* You have your own direct access to a ledger on an IOTA network instead of having to connect to someone else's IRI node
+* You have your own direct access to a ledger on an IOTA network instead of having to connect to someone else's node
 * You help the IOTA network to become more distributed by adding to the number of ledgers and validating other users' transactions

 In this tutorial, you're going to run your own IRI node in a [Docker](https://www.docker.com/) container.